hugosenari/ReSSt/README.md

 Since it does't have cloudformation yet is not easy, install it on aws.
 Good look!

-- Create three python3 functions;
+- Create three python3 functions:
-    - Two for api gateway (ReSStCRUD,ReSStOPMLImport)
+    - Two for api gateway (ReSStCRUD, ReSStOPMLImport).
-    - One for cloudwatch (FeedMeReSSt)
+    - One for cloudwatch (FeedMeReSSt).
-- Create one DynamoDB table (ReSSt)
+- Create one DynamoDB table (ReSSt).
-- Create three index (parent, feeds, unread)
+- Create three index (parent, feeds, unread).

 Todo: